hglanz/AcousticsApp-Summer2019/README.md

         h.
 Need legend in 7th graph (right) in window function help (use windows.R)

         i.
-Make formula in text stand out more in overlapping help
+Make formula in text stand out more in overlapping help (done)

         j.
-Change "loosing" to "losing" in zero padding help
+Change "loosing" to "losing" in zero padding help (done)

     iii.
 General Fixes: